 The project is complete when a benefit can be realized (physically, informationally, and through documentation), the scheduled work is completed, all costs are accounted for, and the project reporting indicates 100% complete.
 First, the physical product as designed must be kept in our focus throughout the project.
 The second thing to complete is the need to satisfy the strategic /business objective.
 This may not all be the physical facility.
 It may be a special focus on meeting a specific in-service date, a specific cost estimate, or it could mean a specific rate of return or increase in revenue.
 It could even mean delivering the required capacity or capability to the customer.
 The third thing to complete is the project closeout report.
 This is the justification for what was spent, proof that is was efficient and effective, and defense of changes that occurred after approval.
 This can also include other regulatory obligations being documented as complete.
 Finally, the internal documentation must be completed.
 This includes operating manuals, training materials, as-built drawings, financial and contract termination documentation.

+With a portfolio view: strategy drives projects.
 Projects serve as a means by which strategic objectives are delivered to an organization.
 Improved execution of projects and properly aligning projects with corporate strategy will improve organizational performance.
-Portfolio management has been demonstrated to be a strategic tool to ensure alignment of projects with the organization’s strategy (Filippov et al., 2011).
+Portfolio management has been demonstrated to be a strategic tool to ensure the alignment of projects with the organization’s strategy (Filippov et al., 2011).

 Anwar, J., Shah, S., & Hasnu, S. (2016).
 Business strategy and organizational performance: measures and relationships.
 Pakistan Economic and Social Review, 54(1), 97-122.
 Retrieved from http://pu.edu.pk/images/journal/pesr/PDF-FILES/8_V54_1_SUM2016.pdf